 If you need to make a payment for services, you can do so online.

 We are very grateful for all who have reached out to offer their support during this public health crisis.
 Although we remain open, we have had to modify our services to help reduce the spread of COVID-19, including changing some of our therapy sessions to over the phone, we are also decreasing our volunteer opportunities.
 While we appreciate all who want to lend their support, at this time the best way you can help us continue to provide crucial mental health counseling and crisis interventions for runaway, homeless, or otherwise at-risk youth in our community is to make a contribution.

-Our annual fundraising gala that was previously scheduled for April 18th will now happen online between April 24th and May 2nd.
-See our virtual event page for more information, to register or make a donation, and to buy raffle tickets.
+Our annual fundraising gala that was previously scheduled for April 18th will now happen online on May 30th.
+See our event page for more information.

 You can also support The Bridge by volunteering from home.
 See our current volunteer opportunities here.